-17.11 Privity: Where any provision of this Agreement is expressed to be for the benefit of any person other than either party, such provision is intended to confer a benefit on such person, enforceable at the suit of that person.
+17.11 Privity: Where any provision of the Contract is expressed to be for the benefit of any person other than either party, such provision is intended to confer a benefit on such person, enforceable at the suit of that person.

-17.12 ESG Reporting: If requested by the Purchaser, the Supplier must, at its cost, provide any environmental, social and governance information relating to the performance of this agreement to enable the Purchaser’s parent company to meet the corporate governance requirements imposed on it by the ASX and NZX security listing rules or the Task Force on Climate-related Financial Disclosures from time to time.
+The Supplier must, at its cost, provide an ESG Report relating to the performance of this Contract as reasonably requested by the Purchaser in order for the Purchaser to meet the corporate governance requirements imposed on it by the ASX and NZX security listing rules or the Task Force on Climate-related Financial Disclosures from time to time.
 This clause 17.12 is a material term of this Contract.

-17.13 Information and Access: The Supplier must allow the Purchaser to conduct a review or audit of the Supplier’s compliance with the Supplier’s warranties and obligations under this Agreement.
+17.13 Information and Access: The Supplier must allow the Purchaser to conduct a review or audit of the Supplier’s compliance with the Supplier’s warranties and obligations under the Contract.
 The Purchaser must provide all such assistance and information as the Purchaser reasonably requests in connection with any such review and audit.

 18.1 Compliance: The Supplier and Purchaser agree to comply with the Anti-Corruption Law and must not commit any act or omission which causes or would cause it or the other party to breach, or commit an offence under, any Anti-Corruption Laws.

 18.2 Supplier Warranty: The Supplier warrants and represents that it has not been convicted of any offence and has not been the subject of any investigation or enforcement proceedings by any governmental, administrative or regulatory body regarding any offence or alleged offence, under Anti-Corruption Laws.

 19. PRIVACY COMPLIANCE